List of Shadow Star characters: Norio Koga

-Norio Koga (古賀 のり夫 Koga Norio): The other missing passenger from the plane flight, as well as Takeo's roommate and friend.
+Norio Koga (古賀 のり夫, Koga Norio) is the other missing passenger from the plane flight, as well as Takeo's roommate and friend.
 He's nicknamed "Nori-rin" by one of the girls who is a mother to one of Takeo's kids.
-He possesses a high-level shadow dragon named Vagina Dentata (ヴァギナデンタータ Vagina Dentāta) that often follows Takeo, and crafts new shadow dragons as a sort of hobby.
+He possesses a high-level shadow dragon named Vagina Dentata (ヴァギナデンタータ, Vagina Dentāta) that often follows Takeo, and crafts new shadow dragons as a sort of hobby.
 Norio is very aloof and rude around other people, and it is touched on a few times that he is angry at the human race.
 But he comes to tolerate Shiina, has fierce loyalty for Takeo, and his deepest wish is to have his child.

 Norio experiences a turbulent death: a gang of street punks and city thugs approaches his and Takeo's house.
 Norio comes outside when he hears a noise, and collapses after a blow to the stomach.
 The thugs drag Norio into the house and ask for Takeo's whereabouts.
 When Norio states that he is not there, a thug slices Norio's left ear with a sword, causing an earring to fall to the floor.
 Norio tries to run away, but a sword slices his achilles tendon and Norio falls to the ground.
 One of the thugs, after punching a fellow thug, decides that he wishes to take advantage of Norio.

 After Norio is stripped and placed on a bed and a video camera is turned on, the thug rapes him.
 Norio withstands the torture as bravely as he can, not screaming or crying a single tear even when he receives stabs in his lower parts, while still using Vagina Dentata to help Takeo and Shiina in their mission to aid Jane Franklin.
 At some point he starts to pass out from the blood loss which is when the thug gives him an adrenaline injection in the neck, but even so Norio keeps choosing to protect Tsurumaru instead of using his dragon to save his life.
 When he finally dies, so does his dragon, from which a fetus develops - an expression of his love for Takeo and his secret dream to bear Takeo's child.
 It's only then that he speaks his final words, lamenting not having the opportunity to declare this love to him.

 Later, a badly injured Takeo and Shiina's parents find Norio's severed head attached to the "body" of Norio's favorite doll; days after that Takeo kills the thug who murdered Norio and dispose the thug's body in space.

-His Japanese voice actor is Kouki Akaishi.
-His English voice actor is Jamie McGonnigal.